Spark Architecture & Internals

 Q26: Scenario — You're running a join between a 500 GB and a 50 MB table.
 The job is doing a Sort-Merge Join.
 What's wrong?

-Answer: The 50 MB table should trigger a Broadcast Hash Join (default threshold is 10 MB), but it's not happening.
+Technical Answer: The 50 MB table should trigger a Broadcast Hash Join (default threshold is 10 MB), but it's not happening.
 Possible reasons:

 Statistics are wrong/missing: Spark doesn't know the table is only 50 MB